altera-fpga/hls-samples/Tutorials/Features/hls_flow_interfaces/invocation_interfaces/README.md

 If you would like an argument to have its own **dedicated** ready/valid handshake, implement that argument using a [streaming interface](../streaming_data_interfaces/).

 > **Note**: The register-mapped and streaming interface features are **only** supported in the SYCL HLS flow.
-The SYCL HLS flow compiles SYCL* source code to IPs that can be deployed into your Intel® Quartus® Prime projects.
+The SYCL HLS flow compiles SYCL* source code to IPs that can be deployed into your Quartus® Prime projects.
 Emulator and simulator executables are still generated to allow you to validate your IP.
-You can compile the generated RTL with Intel® Quartus® Prime to generate accurate f<sub>MAX</sub> and area estimates.
+You can compile the generated RTL with Quartus® Prime to generate accurate f<sub>MAX</sub> and area estimates.
 However, the six `.fpga` executables generated in this tutorial are **not** designed to run on FPGA devices directly.

 ### Declaring a Register-Mapped Invocation Interface